Master your personal brand for career success

 Whether you like it or not, you have a personal brand.

 Be proactive about managing your online reputation.
 Your reputation is everything.
-Know what people are saying about you and mold that into something positive and powerful.
+Know what people are saying about you, and turn it into something positive and powerful.

 A successful personal brand will help you excel in your career and in life.
 It will help you reach your goals and make a positive impact.